The Wood River Wolf Project Team

 Trail Specialist & Recreation Enthusiast

 Chris is a 30-year resident of the Wood River Valley.
-In 1996 he helped bring together an all-volunteer trail advocacy group known as Big Wood Backcountry Trails.
-It represented the interests of non-motorized and motorized trail users in the valley, and the group’s messaging stressed trail etiquette and sharing the trails responsibly.
-Volunteers with the group contributed thousands of hours of labor to trail maintenance projects, and the organization was an important funding partner in trail construction efforts.
-Presently, from May through September of each year, Chris works as the Trail Coordinator for the Blaine County Recreation District.
-In the winter he’s a stay-at-home ski bum.
+In 1996, he helped bring together an all-volunteer trail advocacy group known as Big Wood Backcountry Trails.
+It represented the interests of both non-motorized and motorized trail users in the valley, and the group’s messaging stressed trail etiquette and responsible trail sharing.
+Volunteers with the group contributed thousands of hours to trail maintenance projects, and the organization was an important funding partner for trail construction efforts.

 Betsy Ann Mizell